What’s the Right Age to Freeze my Eggs?

-When it comes to egg freezing, timing can be everything.
-You want to make sure you’re mentally and financially prepared, you have a few weeks of downtime from obligations outside of normal daily life, and you’re generally healthy and taking care of yourself.
-On top of that is the not-so-small issue of age and its impact on fertility.
-Younger women typically have more eggs, healthier eggs, and are able to retrieve a higher number of eggs during a single egg freezing cycle, which is why most OB/GYNs recommend freezing eggs before age 35.
-That said, if you’re over 35 and interested in freezing your eggs, the best thing you can do is schedule fertility testing with a reputable reproductive endocrinologist to get the ball rolling today.
+When it comes to egg freezing, your age is the biggest factor to success.
+Yes – you want to make sure you’re mentally and financially prepared, and have a few weeks of downtime from obligations outside of normal daily life.
+But most importantly, you need to consider your age and its impact on fertility.
+Based on data from over 110 fertility clinics, the average age of patients who undergo IVF procedures is 35.
+That means half of all people diagnosed with infertility are under 35!
+Since fertility starts to decline around age 32, most fertility specialists recommend freezing eggs before age 35.
+That said, if you’re over 35 and interested in freezing your eggs, the best thing you can do is to schedule fertility testing with a reputable reproductive endocrinologist.

-So when is the best age to start your fertility preservation?
-Experts agree that women who know they want to delay motherhood should aim to freeze their eggs by 35, and the younger the better.
+So what is the best age to freeze your eggs?
+Experts agree that women who know they want to delay motherhood should aim to freeze their eggs by 35, and ideally by their early 30’s.
 Fertility takes its first bump at about age 32 with another big bump at 35, which is why we recommend being proactive about your future.
 This means having your AMH tested annually starting in your mid to late 20’s, discussing your personal fertility window with your doctor, and planning to freeze your eggs before fertility starts to decline.
 What is AMH, you ask?
 Anti-mullerian hormone, a hormone produced by growing follicles in our ovaries, which helps your doctor predict how many eggs you have left.
-More follicles, or sacs where eggs grow, mean more eggs are being prepped to ovulate during each menstrual cycle.
+More follicles, or sacs where eggs grow, mean more eggs can be stimulated in an egg freezing cycle.
 In an egg freezing cycle, your doctor will prescribe the same hormones your body naturally produces in an effort to stimulate more follicles to complete maturing eggs at once.
 If you’re already growing multiple follicles naturally, it’s a good predictor that you’ll be able to retrieve more eggs during a cycle of egg freezing.
-AMH only tells you how fertile you are right now, not whether you’ll still be fertile in a year or two.
+AMH only tells you how many eggs you can retrieve through assisted reproduction technologies, not whether you’ll be able to conceive naturally.
+It is also not indicative of how many eggs you will have in the future.
 That’s why it’s recommended to test your fertility annually so you can stay on top of any changes.

-In the end, the ideal age for you to freeze your eggs is as soon as you and your doctor are comfortably ready.
+Be proactive.
 If you can’t freeze your eggs now due to travel commitments, work or school, or cost, the most important thing you can do is be proactive about your fertility.
-Test your AMH annually, take care of yourself with proper nutrition, rest, and balanced exercise, and keep your OB/GYN up to date on any changes in your cycle.
+Test your AMH annually, take care of yourself with proper nutrition and research financing and alternative pricing options and keep your OB/GYN up to date on any changes in your cycle.
 Women who stay on top of their fertility health give themselves a big leg-up on realizing their future family goals!